GRAP-UdL-AT/Amodal_Fruit_Sizing/README.md

 ```

 ### Test
-If you want to evlauate the detection performance of a pre-trained model on our set
-Execute AmodalFruitSize_val_test_evaluation.py to test the network:
+If you want to evlauate the detection performance of a pre-trained model on our set execute AmodalFruitSize_val_test_evaluation.py to test the network:
 ```
 python AmodalFruitSize_val_test_evaluation.py \
                 --experiment_name $EXPERIMENT_NAME  --test_name $TEST_ID_NAME \